aletiscornia/BaSP-A2022-Etapa-1/README.md

 # Trackgenix site
-This project corresponds to week 2 of the radiumrocket bootcamp.
+This project is part of radiumrocket bootcamp.

+## Week 02

 ## Description
-We try to imitate a [figma](https://www.figma.com/file/uUTondiju03ty4RzOxxTU6/UI-kit-RR-(BaSP)-Bestia-A?node-id=721%3A652) just using html.
+We try to make a similar  [web page](https://www.figma.com/file/uUTondiju03ty4RzOxxTU6/UI-kit-RR-(BaSP)-Bestia-A?node-id=721%3A652) using html.

 ## How to download
 There are two ways to download the project: